1075515/logistic_growth/README.md

 4) See https://github.com/1075515/logistic_growth/blob/main/exponential_logistic_comparison_plot.png

-   This graph compares the exponential and logistic growth curves (using the same parameter estimates from above):
+   This graph compares the exponential and logistic growth curves (using the same parameter estimates from above)

     _(A preliminary plot was also made without the y-axis transformed to a logarithmic scale, it can be found in the R script:_ https://github.com/1075515/logistic_growth/blob/main/exponential_logistic_comparison.R)